This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 • • • •

 And I’m not convinced that Barty’s enlistment was random, either.
 Tom would have wanted Barty if he could get him.
 He would have wanted him as a source of information on what his father was up to.
 I am not sure Tom would have chosen to casually risk such a key player by exposing him to discovery out in raids, either.
 Particularly once he was out of school and living in his father’s house.
 I’m not sure what use the boy would have actually been while at Hogwarts.
-But just getting his commitment early would have been useful.
+But just getting his commitment early would have been worthwhile.

 Y’know.
 If I were Tom, I’d take care that not many people, even inside my own organization, knew about Barty being a member of the club.
 I might even deliberately leave him unmarked and have him contact me by owl, or through intermediaries.
 On my side through a trusted acolyte who knows about the boy.
 On his side, through someone whose discretion and whose loyalties were already assured.
 Someone who could Apparate anywhere on call.
 Someone like a devoted family House Elf.
 A pity Winky is still keeping her masters’ secrets.

 It’s possible only Bella, in her privileged position as a favorite (and enlisting Barty may be why she was such a favorite), knew that Tom had Crouch’s own son in his pocket.
 And it was only after Voldemort’s disappearance that she played that particular card, and lost it.
 Rather as Lucius lost the Diary.
-Although her motivations were much easier for Tom to have forgiven.
+Although her motivations were much easier for Tom to have accepted.

 I really do think Barty may have been just a little older than Sirius and Harry said he looked.